fernandito77777/ImageRecognitionSageMaker/docs/SageMaker.md

 you will get the display like this.
     ![](../images/SageMaker/14.png)

+**NOTE**
-*PLEASE NOTE* Don't forget to change the BUCKET_NAME variable to your S3 bucket name.
+1. Don't forget to change the BUCKET_NAME variable to your S3 bucket name.
+2. Rename your Model once you deploy your model
+3. Clean your endpoint and model once you are done.

 [BACK TO WORKSHOP GUIDE](../README.md)